-We strongly recommend that you ask your supplier to install an extra duct that enables the ventilation system to source your supply air directly from outside, not the roof cavity.
+We strongly recommend that you ask your supplier to install an extra duct that enables the ventilation system to source your supply air directly from outside, not from the roof cavity.

 The New Zealand Building Code requires homes to ventilate using outdoor air to maintain air purity.
 Ventilation systems that draw air from the roof space and not directly from outside do not comply with ventilation standard NZS4303:1990 "Ventilation for acceptable indoor air quality".
 They cannot be used to comply with the Building Code Acceptable Solution for ventilation.

 University of Otago research shows that moving roof space air into your home doesn’t provide adequate heat to keep your house warm in winter.
 It also found that this could often push internal temperatures away from the desired level, rather than toward it.

 In summer, roof cavities quickly become excessively hot.
 Systems that pump roof space air into your house without a summer bypass should be turned off in summer to avoid overheating your house.

 Beacon Pathway research found that systems that aren’t controlled by humidity sensors can increase moisture levels in your house.
 Look for a ventilation system that uses both temperature and humidity sensors to control the air supply.